MariamIssah/mlp_summative/README.md

 2. **Model file not found**: Ensure `models/best_model.h5` exists in the models directory
 3. **Data directory missing**: Verify that the data directory structure matches the expected format
 4. **Docker build fails**: Check that all files are present and Docker has sufficient resources
+5. **Retrain endpoint crashes**: This is expected on free tier cloud platforms.
+Use local environment for retraining.
+6. **503 Model not loaded**: Check Railway/Render logs.
+Model should load during Docker build.
+If not, check for OOM errors.

 ### Getting Help